 Full Description

-George Brown College's General Arts and Science (R104) is a one-year certificate program designed to teach you the skills and competencies required in college, university and the workplace.
-The program allows you to explore a variety of subjects including:
+The General Arts and Science (One-Year) certificate program will teach you the skills and competencies you need to succeed in college, university and the workplace.
+This program, which starts in both September and January, will allow you to explore a variety of subject areas, including:

 - the humanities